 Oracle GoldenGate processes capture any changes on the source tables and transfer them to the replicated tables.
 The changes are available in the replication layer within few seconds, and the data can be used to load the target data warehouse.
-Also, later on, if for any reason, you want to reset and reload data in the data warehouse, the data in replication layer is available, provided they were not purged.
+Also, later on, to reset and reload data in the data warehouse, the data in replication layer is available, provided the data were not purged.